 #1: Cut unnecessary job descriptions.

 Admissions readers know what an Analyst, Associate or Consultant does on a daily basis, as they will review hundreds if not thousands of applications.
-What’s vital is focusing your resume on how you do your job better than someone else with the same position.
+What’s vital is focusing your MBA application resume on how you do your job better than someone else with the same position.
 So if a particular bullet would also apply to the person at the desk across from you at work, delete it.
 Stick to key, impactful examples and avoid general descriptions of your day to day work – a reviewer knows you do more than what’s on paper.

 #2: Show results demonstrating your value to your employer.

 Get specific about why the work you performed was important to the company, offering relevant details and numbers.
 Demonstrate your understanding of the bottom line as well as the bigger picture.
-This is also about showing you can transition to a management role post-graduation.
+This is also about showing you can transition to a management or leadership role post-graduation.
 This can be more difficult if you’re from a non-traditional backgrounds – keep asking yourself why your work was important to your boss, organization or department head.